cranjesh/images-test/TheSoldiersLegacyThorough.md

 Cartwright’s fingers clenched around his glass.
 "I had my reasons."

 Holmes’s gaze sharpened.
 "Let me name them for you.
-First, Edward held records—discrepancies in supply reports, minor corruption that pointed to you.
-Not enough to ruin you, but enough to taint your name.
-Second, there were letters—your letters—to Katherine before her marriage.
-You feared what she might find if she opened that chest."
+There were letters—your letters—to Katherine before her marriage.
+You feared what they might be found if the chest was opened and affect Katherine.
+Also, Edward discovered something else—your involvement in the missing supplies at Fort Kalyan.
+Small amounts, easily overlooked.
+But Edward noticed."

+Holmes tapped his fingers against the table.
+"The timing of your visits to the study aligned perfectly with the East India Company's audit schedule.
+You needed those records destroyed before they reached London."
+He leaned closer.
+"But someone else moved first, didn’t they?
+Someone who knew about both your secrets—the letters and the supplies."

 Cartwright exhaled sharply.
 "I needed Katherine to open it herself.
 Lady Blackwood had the key, and I couldn’t simply demand it.
 If Katherine had a reason to believe it held something for her, she would push to see it opened."